OWASP/www-chapter-zhytomyr/tab_event2022.md

 tags: event2022-tag
 ---

-Welcome to the first OWASP Zhytomyr event in 2022!
+Welcome to the second OWASP Zhytomyr event in 2022!
 As always, we will meet online and learn from the masters.
 We hope that you are hungry for the new security-talks =) CFP link TBD